Steven-Dawson18/american-ale-house/TESTING.md

 * During exploratiory testing a user found that the Page title of the Contact page had far to much space around it which pushed the page content quite far down the page.
 This has been fixed by moving the block page header out and above the block content.
 This was an error during the creation of the page.
 *  During exploratiory testing a user found that they could enter a rating below 0 and above 5 Ihave fixed this by adding validation in to the forms.py file.
 * During exploratiory testing a user found that the sign up page overlapped the footer on the smallest screens like an IPhone SE.
 This has been resolved by removing the h-100 class from the allauth base.html container.
+* Page layout was showing a very thin card when you searched for a product and only one came up.
+I solved this by closing a div with the class of row on line 27 of products.html on line 51.
+* During exploratiory testing a user found that the admin could delete a product without confirming it which is poor ux.
+I solved this by adding a product delete view.

 ### Known issues